bareos/bareos/manuals/en/developers/pluginAPI.md

 -------------------

-This section will describe each of the entry points (subroutines) within the plugin that the plugin must provide for Bacula, when they are called and their arguments.
-As noted above, pointers to these subroutines are passed back to Bacula in the pFuncs structure when Bacula calls the loadPlugin() externally defined entry point.
+This section will describe each of the entry points (subroutines) within the plugin that the plugin must provide for Bareos, when they are called and their arguments.
+As noted above, pointers to these subroutines are passed back to Bareos in the pFuncs structure when Bareos calls the loadPlugin() externally defined entry point.

 ### newPlugin(bpContext \*ctx)

-This is the entry point that Bacula will call when a new “instance” of the plugin is created.
+This is the entry point that Bareos will call when a new “instance” of the plugin is created.
 This typically happens at the beginning of a Job.
 If 10 Jobs are running simultaneously, there will be at least 10 instances of the plugin.